nix-community/pypi2nix/README.rst

 To create a package you would use ``python.mkDerivation`` as you are used to that ``pythonPackages.buildPythonPackage`` function in ``nixpkgs``.
-All generated packages are available as one attribute set under ``python.pkgs``.
+All generated packages are available as one attribute set under ``python.packages``.

 ..
 TODO explain buildEnv and show some example